Mini-BeadBeater-16

 Preparation of Sample

-Use 0.1 mm beads for bacteria, 0.5 mm beads for yeast, fungi and tissue culture cells and 1.0 mm or 2.5 mm beads for fresh plant and animal tissue.
-If you have solid tissue, pre-chop it into pieces having approximate 1mm cross-section with a single-edge razor blade or fragment the tissue at liquid nitrogen temperatures with a BioPulverizer (available from BioSpec Products).
+Use 0.1 mm beads for bacteria, 0.5 mm beads for yeast, fungus, and tissue culture cells, and 1.0 mm or 2.5 mm beads for fresh plant and animal tissue.
+If you have solid tissue, pre-chop it into pieces less than 1 mm in cross-section with a single-edge razor blade**.
 Up to 400 mg (wet wt) of biomaterial can be disrupted per ml of extraction media.
 In most applications, beads made of glass or zirconia-silica give excellent results.
-In special cases (grinding dry leaf material, wet grinding soaked seeds, disrupting skin or cartilage) beads made of denser material such as zirconia or steel may be required.
+In special cases (grinding dry leaf material, wet grinding soaked seeds, disrupting skin or cartilage) beads made of denser material such as zirconia or chrome steel may be required.
 Click here for additional guidelines on selecting bead media.

-Fill the 2 ml screw-cap microtube one-half to two-thirds full with beads.
+Fill the screw-cap vial at least 1/2 full (1/2-3/4 is okay) with beads.
 Then add extraction media and cells, being sure to fill the microtube almost to the top.
 Exclude as much air from the microtube as possible.
 Use screw-cap microtubes with integral o-ring seals in order to eliminate aerosol formation during the homogenization.
 Be sure there are no beads on the threads of the microtubes when screwing down the cap.

-( CAUTION - snap-top microtubes release aerosol.
+CAUTION - Snap-top microtubes release aerosol.
 Nevertheless, it is possible to use snap-top microtubes in the MBB-16.
-An accessory adapter ring will be required.)
+However, an accessory adapter ring will be required.
+Call for information)

 Operating the Mini-BeadBeater

-2) Place the loaded vial holder ring on the aluminum wiggle mechanism (the later being attached to the motor).
-IMPORTANT!
-Rotate the vial holder ring to a position where one of the four holes in the vial holder ring is aligned with the anti-rotation pin sticking out of the wiggle mechanism.
-Slide the vial holder down the pin and seat it on the wiggle mechanism.
-Align the pin and the center bolt of the wiggle mechanism with the holes in the large, black plastic hold-down cap and slide it down to contact the tops of the microtube caps.
-Finally, screw on and hand tighten the black knob.
-Tighten it firmly.
+2) Place the loaded vial holder ring on the aluminum wiggle head (the latter being attached to the motor).
+Rotate the loaded vial holder ring to a position where the hole in the vial holder ring is aligned with the anti-rotation pin sticking out of the wiggle head.
+Slide the vial holder ring down the pin and seat it on the wiggle head.
+Next, align the large, black plastic hold-down cap and slide it down to contact the tops of the microtubes.

-4) Start the machine by pressing the start/stop button (for pre-April 2008 MBB-16 units, press the white button in the center of the timer dial).
-The timer resets itself automatically at the end of the run.
+6) Start the MBB-16 by pressing the start/stop button.
+The timer automatically resets at the end of a run.

 Safety Concerns

 Operate the MBB-16 with the black plastic hood over the chamber.
-This prevents the user from coming in contact with the shaker during operation and will help trap anything should it break free.
+This prevents the user from coming in contact with the shaker during operation and helps trap anything should it break free.

 Maintenance

-The external spring (for pre-April 2008 MBB-16 units) or the O-ring will need to be replaced from time to time.
+The external spring (for pre-April 2008 MBB-16 units) or the external rubber O-ring on the MBB-16 will need to be replaced from time to time.
 See BioSpec for a repair kit should the spring or O-ring break.
+The change out is a simple 5-minute task and does not require tools nor opening the MBB enclosure.